 Project Management Office

 Effective planning and a management plan are essential prerequisites for project management and the successful completion of projects.
 However, teams struggle with these foundational pieces because projects often have varying lengths and unpredictable outcomes, meaning project management techniques need to be redeveloped with every new project.
-The Office of Research and Economic Development’s Project Management Office (PMO) aims to support these project teams and project objectives by selecting the appropriate project management framework based on the project scope, team, and sponsor.
+The Office of Research and Innovation’s Project Management Office (PMO) aims to support these project teams and project objectives by selecting the appropriate project management framework based on the project scope, team, and sponsor.

 The project management phases — initiation, planning, execution, monitoring and control, and closeout — closely follow the project life cycle in research administration and can be effectively applied in the management methodologies.